SleekDB/docs/2.0/query-builder.md

               Example: c[a-b]t finds cat and cbt

     * # $value
-      Data to be used as against the property value of the JSON documents.
+      Data that will be checked against the property value of the JSON documents.

-### Example of using where() to filter data
+### Examples

 To only get the user whose country is equal to "England" we would query like this: